 What you can do

-Before you take Rinvoq, tell your doctor if you have a history of cancer or are currently receiving treatment for cancer.
+Before you take Rinvoq, tell your doctor whether you have a history of cancer or are currently receiving treatment for cancer.
 They may recommend that you try a different medication to treat your condition.

 Blood clots